-A GRC tool is an important investment, so keep the following in mind before signing on the dotted line.
+A GRC tool is a significant investment, so keep the following in mind before signing on the dotted line.

 Your first step when looking for a GRC tool should be talking to the various internal stakeholders.
 Multiple groups within your organization will need this tool to function, including IT operations, security, disaster recovery, IT audit, general audit department, and corporate compliance.

 Conversations with stakeholders will yield insights into every department’s needs and goals.
 Moreover, you can see how your employees will use the tool.
-If you spend money on a GRC software that does include functionalities your stakeholders need to do their jobs, you won’t be able to meet your compliance management or enterprise risk management goals.
+If you spend money on GRC software that ignores features your stakeholders need to do their jobs, you won’t be able to meet your compliance management or enterprise risk management goals.

 Size Up Your Business Needs

-Choosing a governance, risk, and compliance tool requires more than looking at where you’ve been or even where you are right now.
+Choosing a GRC tool requires more than looking at where you’ve been or even where you are right now.
 You also need to look at your future.

-Perform a risk assessment to determine how you can mitigate new risks and how a GRC tool can help you with this goal.
-Assess the potential legal, financial, and reputational impact of noncompliance.
+Perform a risk assessment to determine how to mitigate new risks and how a GRC tool can help you with this goal.
+Assess the potential legal, financial, and reputational impact of non-compliance.

 Create a Strategy